-Structuralism is the theoretical point of view (especially in humanities) which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
-If one part of the system changes in time all other parts change as well.
+In philosophy, structuralism is the point of view (especially in humanities) which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
+For instance if one part of the system changes in time all other parts change as well.
 The system has features which are not just the added features of its constituents.